 So he and I just continued to work, in silence, our untrammeled feet taking us to a place rendered quiet not by solitude, but by loss.
 We worked on, blind and deaf to any emotion but the gathering and I realized I should have said something, if only, "next time. . . ask" said with a smile, and a hug from a friend, not a colleague.

 For what I've learned in 50 some years on this planet, is the earth is simply a standing place and how you look at what is around you is your loss or your gain.

 I touch the porch railing of this old house, tracing it the way fingers trace a human backbone, there under the skin, in silent perusal of that which becomes wonder.
 Another year older, another day wiser.
-I could worry about, or I can just give my best friend and partner a T-Shirt that says "I Can't Drive 55" and we will laugh, a sound that will bend the trees and shake the fixed stars in the sky.
+I could worry about, or as I did on that last birthday I could give my best friend and Partner a T-Shirt that says "I Can't Drive 55" and just laugh, a sound that will bend the trees and shake the fixed stars in the sky.
 I turn towards the door, where there is a light on, awaiting.

 Love - Brigid